 Or even play as the Wicked Witch of the West herself!

-In THE WICKED WIZARD OF OZ you step into Dorothy’s silver shoes and become the hero of the story, taking on the role of either Dorothy Gale herself, the Scarecrow, the Tin Woodman, or the Lion.
+In two days' time, THE WICKED WIZARD OF OZlaunches on Kickstarter.
+In THE WICKED WIZARD OF OZyou step into Dorothy’s silver shoes and become the hero of the story, taking on the role of either Dorothy Gale herself, the Scarecrow, the Tin Woodman, or the Lion.
 You decide which path to take, which risks to brave, and even which of the strange inhabitants of Oz, you will meet along the way, to engage in battle.
+Success is by no means certain and you may well fail to complete the adventure at your first attempt.
+However, with experience, skill, and maybe even a little luck, each new attempt should bring you closer to your ultimate goal.
+THE WICKED WIZARD OF OZ will be illustrated by Kev Crossley, a very talented artist already known to fans of ALICE'S NIGHTMARE IN WONDERLAND, who is moving away from Alice's Steampunk aesthetic to more of a Dieselpunk look for this book.

 Kev's character designs and penmanship are remarkable, and we are very lucky - and thrilled! - to have him joining us on our journey to the Marvellous Land of Oz!
 Just check out these sketches for the Tin Woodman, the Scarecrow, and the Lion.

-In addition, the first 20 people who pledge to receive a physical copy of the THE WICKED WIZARD OF OZ at the DOROTHY reward level or above (so not including the WIZARD orSCRAPS level rewards, unless they are selected as add-ons) will receive a pair of Emerald City-style, green-tinted, Dieselpunk goggles!
+In addition, the first 20 people who pledge to receive a physical copy of the THE WICKED WIZARD OF OZat the DOROTHY rewardlevel or above (so not including the WIZARD orSCRAPS level rewards, unless they are selected as add-ons) will receive a pair of Emerald City-style, green-tinted, Dieselpunk goggles!